cs-pub-ro/computer-architecture/assignments/sequential/flagram/README.md

  - S - if the sign bit is set (MSB)
  - E - if it has an even number of bits set
  - O - if it has an odd number of bits set
- - C3 - if the bit on the position 3 is set
+ - C2 - if the bit on the position 2 is clear
- - S3 - if the bit on the position 3 is set
+ - S2 - if the bit on the position 2 is set
  - G4 - if the data value is greater than 4
  - L4 - if the data value is lower than 4
- - POW - if the data value is a power of 2 (1,4,8,16)
+ - POW - if the data value is a power of 2 (1,2,4,8)
  - SMAX - if the data value is the maximum signed value
  - SMIN - if the data value is the minimum signed value
  - MAX - if the data value is the maximum unsigned value